MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 17. Select the attached file to open it.

-18. In the **Your privacy option** dialog box that appears, select **Close**.
+18. If a **Your privacy option** dialog box appears, select **Close**.
 Review the document, and note the watermarks in the header, footer, and body of the document.
 Close the document window.

 19. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
 In the body of the email, the document appears in a tile.
 You want to download the document.
 Select the down arrow that appears on the right-side of the tile, and in the menu that appears, select **Download**.